Information on how to find help online, by telephone, by email.

 New and featured databases

-New JSTOR Collections now Available!
-The Library has recently subscribed to five new JSTOR archival collections: Arts & Sciences IX – XIII.
+New JSTOR collections now available!
+The library has recently subscribed to five new JSTOR archival collections: Arts & Sciences IX – XIII.
 These multidisciplinary collections provide backfile access to an additional 500+ research journals.
-With these additions, the OCAD U community now has access to more than 2,500 titles included in the JSTOR Arts & Sciences I – XIII and Life Sciences collections.
+With these additions, the OCAD University community now has access to more than 2,500 titles included in the JSTOR Arts & Sciences I – XIII and Life Sciences collections.

 Canadian University Press eBooks is a growing collection of nearly 3,000 ebooks from 14 Canadian university presses, and includes content published from 2010 onward.
 Presses include University of Toronto, McGill-Queen's, University of British Columbia and others hosted on Scholars Portal and searchable alongside other ebooks on this platform.

 Academic Complete is a subscription ebook collection that provides access to 110,000 titles from more than 200 leading university presses and academic publishers.
 These can be found on ebrary alongside 70,000 other titles.

 Criterion on Demand is a streaming video platform that provides access to a growing library of more than 1500 feature films, including classics, foreign films, new releases and documentaries.